 Complementing the fixed-function counters are a set of programmable event counters.
-The S5 HPM includes two additional event counters, mhpmcounter3 and mhpmcounter4.
+The E7 HPM includes two additional event counters, mhpmcounter3 and mhpmcounter4.
 These programmable event counters are read-write and 64 bits wide.
-The hardware counters themselves are implemented as 40-bit counters on the S5 core series.
+Reads of any of mhpmcounter3h or mhpmcounter4h return the upper 32 bits of their corresponding machine performance-monitoring counter.
+The hardware counters themselves are implemented as 40-bit counters on the E7 core series.
 These hardware counters can be written to in order to initialize the counter value.